UnderwaterOwlbear/underwaterowlbear.github.io/Pages/cairn.md

 | 6   | **Dismembered, Leg** Lose a leg.
 Move speed and carrying capacity halved. |
 Table: Grevious Wounds - Fortitude

-**Ability Score Loss** If a character's **FORT** is reduced to 0, they die.
+**ABILITY SCORE LOSS** If a character's **FORT** is reduced to 0, they die.
 If their **REF** is reduced to 0, they are paralyzed.
 If their **WILL** is reduced to 0, they are comatose or insane.

-**Healing** Rest for a moment to recover all HP.
+**HEALING** Rest for a moment to recover all HP.
 Rest for a week in a safe place to recover ability scores.

-**Deprivation & Fatigue** If deprived of a need such as food or sleep, a character is **Deprived** and cannot recover HP or ability scores.
+**DEPRIVATION & FATIGUE** If deprived of a need such as food or sleep, a character is **Deprived** and cannot recover HP or ability scores.
 If Deprived for more than a day, they accumulate **Fatigue** at a rate of one per day.
 Each Fatigue takes up one inventory slot, and are removed with a night's rest in a safe location once no longer Deprived.

-**Morale** Single foes will flee from combat upon reaching 0 HP unless they make a successful **WILL** save.
+**MORALE** Single foes will flee from combat upon reaching 0 HP unless they make a successful **WILL** save.
 Groups of enemies and allies will flee upon taking their first casualty or upon taking 50% casualties, unless they make a successful **WILL** save.
 The group's leader may use their **WILL** save result in place of the group's if desired.

-**Fleeing** Fleeing combat requires a successful **REF** save and a location to run to.
+**FLEEING** Fleeing combat requires a successful **REF** save and a location to run to.

 ## Treasure